-The exercises on this website have been created specifically with people with RA in mind allowing for of exercise you can do will depend on your disease activity,
+The exercises on this website have been created specifically with people with RA in mind allowing for of exercise you can do will depend on your disease activity, nrough your exercise session safely and at a level that service around your service session.
+Article Tai Chi for arthritis Studies have shown the?Tai Chi for Arthritis?programme to relieve pain, improve quality of life and balance.

-Article The role of a health and fitness professional for people with musculoskeletal conditions A fitness professional will aim to devise a programme that will help you manage exercise around your prough your exercise session safely and at a level that recover from the session.
+Article The role of a health and fitness professional for people with musculoskeletal conditions A fitness professional will aim to devise a programme that will help you manage exercise around your